hashicorp/terraform-google-nomad-enterprise-hvd/README.md

 - Terraform CLI `>= 1.9` installed on workstations.
 - `Git` CLI and Visual Studio Code editor installed on workstations are strongly recommended.
-- Google account that Boundary will be hosted in with permissions to provision these [resources](#resources) via Terraform CLI.
+- Google account that Nomad will be hosted in with permissions to provision these [resources](#resources) via Terraform CLI.
 - (Optional) Google GCS for [GCS Remote State backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) that will solely be used to stand up the Boundary infrastructure via Terraform CLI (Community Edition).

 ### Google